Chapter 61: A Guide to Living in an Attenuated Democracy

 Be Active on Two Fronts

 Citizens in an attenuated democracy should vote, speak, write, organize, and engage in collective action.
 They should focus their political engagement on two fronts.
 The first is to take decision making power from the elites by electing politicians who are beholden to ordinary people or by supporting existing politicians who already act on behalf of ordinary people.
 If there are no such candidates for local, state, or federal office, then become one.
 The second focus should be to change the rules of the game so that ordinary people can have a greater voice in the American political system.
-Change the way campaigns are financed—perhaps by putting a tax on corporate contributions to incumbents, the proceeds of which go to challengers.
+Change the way campaigns are financed—perhaps by putting a tax on corporate support for incumbents, the proceeds of which go to challengers.
 Argue for citizens’ councils to address political issues.
 Push for changes that take away politicians’ ability to gerrymander electoral districts for partisan advantage.
 Change the way elections are conducted and make them less restrictive with respect to which citizens can participate.
 For example, prioritize vote by mail systems and automatic registration.
 Amend the Constitution so that corporations are not considered people.

 Politics is not a spectator sport.
 Despite the predominant ethos of the media coverage, elections are not merely horse races between candidates for whom we passively root.
 They have life and death consequences for us and our neighbors.
 They determine the future of the republic.
 Remember political scientist Eitan Hersh’s admonitions: “Politics is for power” and “power is derived from serving others.”
 (14) Collectively organize and pool resources to serve neighbors and show them that local action pays immediate dividends and can show the way to larger changes.
 Be more than a consumer of political news.
 Be an actor, a person who convinces neighbors and friends and family that collective action can swing the balance of power in American politics away from corporations and the wealthy elite and toward ordinary people.